-Trump walks out of talks on shutdown, bemoans 'total waste of time'
+Trump storms out of talks on shutdown, bemoans 'total waste of time'

 The breakdown in talks could strengthen the possibility that Trump will declare a national emergency to build a wall on the southern border if no deal with Congress can be reached on his request for $5.7 billion for the project.

-Earlier on Wednesday, Trump said he had the authority to declare a national emergency that would let him pay for the wall with military funds, and Vice President Mike Pence told reporters that Trump is still considering that option.
+Earlier on Wednesday, Trump said he had the authority to declare a national emergency that would let him pay for the wall with military funds.
+Vice President Mike Pence told reporters that Trump is still considering that option.

 Asked what Trump had gained by walking out of the talks, Pence said: “I think the president made his position very clear today: that there will be no deal without a wall.”

-House Democrats plan to test Republicans’ willingness to stick with Trump on the issue by advancing a bill to immediately reopen the Treasury Department, the Securities and Exchange Commission and several other agencies that have been partially shut down since Dec.
-22.
+Shortly after the White House meeting broke up, the Democratic-majority House of Representatives voted to pass legislation to end a partial shutdown of the Treasury Department and some other agencies that have been closed since Dec.
+22, without money for the wall.

+But there was no indication that the Senate, controlled by Trump’s fellow Republicans, would allow a vote on the bill.

-They are eager to force Republicans to choose between funding the Treasury’s Internal Revenue Service - at a time when it should be gearing up to issue tax refunds to millions of Americans - and voting to keep it partially shuttered.
+Democrats are eager to force Republicans to choose between funding the Treasury’s Internal Revenue Service - at a time when it should be gearing up to issue tax refunds to millions of Americans - and voting to keep it partially shuttered.

 In a countermove, the Trump administration said that even without a new shot of funding, the IRS would somehow make sure those refund checks get sent.